James Brayshaw: Return to Seven

 In February 2018, it was announced that Brayshaw would return to the Seven Network as an AFL commentator, mainly to call Saturday night matches for the network, replacing Basil Zempilas in the role.
 In July 2018, it was announced that Brayshaw would host and commentate for Seven Sport's coverage of Test cricket and the Big Bash League.
 From 2021, Brayshaw joined Brian Taylor in calling Friday night matches, replacing Bruce McAvaney who stepped down from Seven's AFL commentary team.
 He called the 2021 AFL Grand Final alongside Taylor; it was the first AFL Grand Final he has called on commercial television.

 In addition to his work with Seven, Brayshaw currently co-hosts The Rush Hour on Triple M Melbourne with Billy Brownless.
 The show is broadcast weekdays in the drive-time slot.
-He also hosts Triple M's Saturday afternoon football program The Saturday Rub and calls Saturday afternoon football for the station—subject to his commitments with Channel 7—and he also contributes to Triple M's coverage of Test cricket.
+He also hosts Triple M's Saturday afternoon football program The Saturday Rub and calls Saturday afternoon football for the station.
+Additionally, he is a member of Triple M's Test cricket commentary team.